sylviabpereira/Final_Project/README.md

 The three datasets were [combined.](https://github.com/sylviabpereira/Final_Project/blob/main/Dataset_EDA_Combined.csv)

-The full [Data Preparation](https://github.com/sylviabpereira/Final_Project/blob/main/Data_Preparation_Step_by_Step.pdf) step by step in PDF is available as well as the Alteryx Designer [package].
+The full [Data Preparation](https://github.com/sylviabpereira/Final_Project/blob/main/Data_Preparation_Step_by_Step.pdf) step by step in PDF is available as well as the Alteryx Designer [image] (https://github.com/sylviabpereira/Final_Project/blob/main/Alteryx_Designer_Prep.PNG).
+The file was too big and I was not able to upload the file itself.